psenger/Best-Practices-For-Rest-API/README.md

 4. never store passwords ( only the salted hash ).
 5. Use Role Based Permissions.
 6. Keep roles as simple as possible.
 They always become more complex as time evolves.
-7. Use Grant Based permissions and NEVER restriction based permissions.
+7. Use a **Grant** based permissions model and NEVER restriction based permissions model.
+8. Rate limiting should always be added to an endpoint.
+I have found it to be helpful if the rate limit countdown was in the headers.
+See GIT for a h

+## Rate Limiting

+Rate limiting prevents users from _sucking_ all the data out of your system and prevents potentially dangerous si